When Cultural Silence Meets Digital Solutions

 Singapore-based Intellect and MindFi are pursuing a similar market from different angles.
 Intellect combines AI-guided self-care with access to human coaches and therapists, positioning itself as a bridge between fully automated and fully human care.
 MindFi focuses on employer-sponsored mental wellness, integrating with corporate benefits platforms across Southeast Asia.

-The evidence is mixed but growing.
+The evidence on effectiveness is mixed but growing.
 Stanford's Human-Centred AI institute has flagged concerns about AI therapy chatbots reinforcing stigma in certain conditions, particularly around alcohol dependence and schizophrenia.
-Larger, newer AI models show similar levels of bias to older ones, suggesting that scaling alone does not fix the problem.
+Larger, newer AI models show similar levels of bias✦ to older ones, suggesting that scaling alone doesn't fix the problem.

 "AI therapy tools reduce barriers to access, but they also risk misdiagnosing cultural behaviour as mental disorder.
 That can perpetuate the very stereotypes they aim to overcome." - Dr Grace Lee, Director of Digital Health Research, National University of Singapore